noahscantron/Springboard/Capstone Projects/Capstone_2_WalmartSalesForecasting/README.md

 ![](./Visualizations/Final_Results_Visualized.png)

-*Since the testing data spans many stores, departments, years, and is randomized this is my best approximation of how to visualize truth vs. predictions*
+<center>*Since the testing data spans many stores, departments, years, and is randomized this is my best approximation of how to visualize truth vs. predictions*</center>